-- The agreed procedures and processes - How the Business Continuity Plan will be tested and verified as effective - The resources needed to enable the Business Continuity Plan to operate effectively - iii.
+- iii.
 The Business Continuity Plan will be unambiguous and in sufficient details to ensure there are no doubts as to what is needed to put such a plan into practice - iv.
-The Business Continuity Plan will specify clearly the conditions under which it will be activated, as well as details of the individuals responsible for executing each component of the plan. - v.
-The Head of Technology will ensure that an up to date risk register is maintained and each risk on the register is appropriately managed - vi.
-The Head of Technology will ensure that, so far as is reasonably practical: - All necessary plans are in place to maximise preparedness - Preparation is such that Trust may be assured that risks are managed, contingencies are in place, contingencies will be implemented in the event that implementation is needed and contingencies will be effective - vii.
+The Business Continuity Plan will clearly specify the conditions under which it will be activated, as well as details of the individuals responsible for executing each component of the plan. - v.
+The Head of Technology will ensure that an up-to-date risk register is maintained and each risk on the register is appropriately managed. - vi.
+The Head of Technology will ensure that, so far as is reasonably practical: - All necessary plans are in place to maximise preparedness - Preparation is such that Trust may be assured that risks are managed, contingencies are in place, contingencies will be implemented in the event that implementation is needed, and contingencies will be effective. - vii.
 The Head of Technology will ensure that Business Continuity Plans are tested: - At least annually - Whenever there is a significant change to the plan itself - Whenever there is an incident that caused the plan to be implemented - viii.
 The Head of Technology will maintain an annual rolling programme of testing of the Trust Information Technology infrastructure so that it is sufficiently protected by Business Continuity Plans, Disaster Recovery Plans and Backup regimes and will ensure the programme is implemented